telerik/blazor-docs/components/contextmenu/templates/content.md

 ---
 title: Content Template
-page_title: Menu - Templates
+page_title: Menu - Content Template
-description: Templates in the Menu for Blazor.
+description: Content Template in the Menu for Blazor.
 slug: contextmenu-content-template
 tags: telerik,blazor,menu,templates
 published: True
-position: 10
+position: 5
 ---

-# Content Template
+# Context Menu Content Template

 The Context Menu component allows you to define a custom template for its entire content so you can render what you want in it